 - 1. See the Semiconductor Industry Association Technology Roadmap at the back of booklet.
 Historically, the predictions made by this document have been surpassed by the industry! - 2.
-Disclaimer: past performance is not necessarily a good indicator to the the future.... - 3. 'drawn line size' is the size of smallest drawn feature - 4. drawn as opposed to effective (due to depletion) 25% difference - 5. for comparison, wavelength of visible light is 0.6μ - 6. people have repeatedly predicted an end to line size reduction for years, but the technology just keeps improving...
+Disclaimer: past performance is not necessarily a good indicator to the the future.... - 3. (the value of stocks and shares can go up as well as down) - 4. 'drawn line size' is the size of smallest drawn feature - 5. drawn as opposed to effective (due to depletion) 25% difference - 6. for comparison, wavelength of visible light is 0.6μ - 7. people have repeatedly predicted an end to line size reduction for years, but the technology just keeps improving...
 Quantum effects bellow 0.1μ may put an end to CMOS's progress.
-Will another technology be ready to take over over? - 7. first 0.35 Pentium parts were 133MHz, process tweaking, 'stepping', and speed-grade binning has enabled 233.
-Pentium end of lined at 266MHz - 8. 'stepping' is the name for creating new processor variants with minor changes e.g. to fix bugs or optimize a critical path. - 9. continual performance leapfrogging of each of the different manufacturer's fab technology - 10.
+Will another technology be ready to take over over? - 8. first 0.35 Pentium parts were 133MHz, process tweaking, 'stepping', and speed-grade binning has enabled 233.
+Pentium end of lined at 266MHz - 9. 'stepping' is the name for creating new processor variants with minor changes e.g. to fix bugs or optimize a critical path. - 10. continual performance leapfrogging of each of the different manufacturer's fab technology - 11.
 But, wire propagation delay INCREASES with reduced line size.
 This is becoming increasingly a problem.
 IBM have developed a Cu (as opposed to AI) interconnect.
-3D construction would be a better long-term solution. - 11.
-PA-8500 will have greater than 150 million transistors-by far the vast majority of them will be in the huge 1.5MB L1 caches. - 12.
-See the 'General Processor Information' sheet at back of booklet. - 13.
+3D construction would be a better long-term solution. - 12.
+PA-8500 will have greater than 150 million transistors-by far the vast majority of them will be in the huge 1.5MB L1 caches. - 13.
+See the 'General Processor Information' sheet at back of booklet. - 14.
 SoC means few components in a design, hence smaller, cheaper, lower power consumption.